Be'eri: Be'eri massacre

 Relations between Be'eri residents and Gazans were reportedly good.
 Bret Stephens noted that the kibbutz was "well known for its pro-peace sympathies", having a special fund to financially aid Gazans who worked in the kibbutz.
 Residents would also drive sick Palestinians to an oncology center in southern Israel.

 On 7 October 2023, Hamas militants infiltrated the kibbutz, took 32 people hostage and killed more than 100 people in their coordinated attacks across Israel that initiated the Gaza war.
 Relatives of some of those killed have demanded a probe into the potential deaths of some of these hostages from friendly fire, including one incident in which an Israeli tank fired at a house full of hostages.
 One of the hostages abducted from Be'eri was killed by Hamas, along with 5 other Israeli hostages, after 330 days in captivity.

 In the aftermath of the massacre, the kibbutz's population was evacuated.
 As of December 2024, some 200 residents had returned to Be'eri while hundreds more lived elsewhere in Israel, including many at kibbutz Hatzerim.
 It is hoped that the kibbutz will be fully rebuilt by August 2026.

+In December 2025, kibbutz residents voted to demolish all the homes damaged in the massacre, bar one.
+This home will initially be preserved for five years for testimony and as a memorial.
+There are no plans to rebuild on the site of the damaged homes.

+80 houses are currently being built on the eastern part of the kibbutz, with funding from Tkuma Directorate, a state agency established in response to the October 7 attacks.